Blake-C/wp-foundation-six/README.md

 ## Docker

 WP Foundation Six Developer Framework uses docker for it's server stack, if you use MAMP, XAMP, WAMP, or AMPPS just set your project directory to start under the public_html directory.
+DO NOT use these docker services/containers in a production environment, these are only meant to support a development workflow.

 The ```./docker-composer.yml``` contains the instructions for creating 5 services/containers that will be used as your LEMP stack.
 Once you install [Docker](https://www.docker.com/) on your host machine run the following command to start the services/containers.